Skip to main content

 Federal Deductions

-The Tax Cuts and Jobs Act (TCJA) of 2017 suspended the ability for W-2 employees to deduct unreimbursed business expenses on their federal return through 2025.
+The Tax Cuts and Jobs Act (TCJA) of 2017 suspended the ability for W-2 employees to deduct unreimbursed business expenses on their federal return.
+The One Big Beautiful Bill Act (2025) made this suspension permanent.
 W-2 employees are limited to the standard deduction on their federal return.TaxHomeBase still tracks your expenses because:

 • Profitability tracking — Expenses are factored into per-assignment net profit